 Oxygen sensors are an integral part of the car exhaust system.
 They keep checking the level of oxygen in the exhaust system and send that information to the vehicle’s engine computer.
 The engine adjusts the air-to-fuel ration appropriately to ensure a balance in fuel consumption.

-If your vehicle has faulty or broken oxygen sensors, the engine cannot adjust the air-to-oxygen ratio accordingly, and this will result to fuel wastage.
+If your vehicle has faulty or broken O2 sensors, the engine cannot adjust the air-to-oxygen ratio accordingly, and this will result to fuel wastage.
 Also, your car may experience an overheated catalytic converter, higher emissions, and severe damage to other essential parts of the engine system.

 You can easily tell that your oxygen sensors need replacement if your fuel consumption per mileage has increased or you notice a check-engine light on the dashboard.